lightlace/cpp-docs.de-de/docs/mfc/reference/message-map-macros-mfc.md

  [Benutzerdefinierte Handler](user-defined-handlers.md)

 ## <a name="on_registered_thread_message"></a>ON_REGISTERED_THREAD_MESSAGE
-Gibt an, welche Funktion behandelt die Nachricht mit der Funktion Windows RegisterWindowMessage registriert erfasst.
+Gibt an, welche Funktion behandelt die Nachricht registriert, indem Sie die Funktion Windows RegisterWindowMessage registriert.

 ### <a name="syntax"></a>Syntax